-It is essential to your long-term sobriety that you find a drug/alcohol treatment facility that encompasses a holistic plan to meet your needs.
-Furthermore, it may be beneficial to find a treatment center that is willing to work with you financially and/or takes your insurance.
+It is essential to your long-term sobriety that you find a drug/alcohol treatment facility that will develop a holistic plan to meet your needs.
+Furthermore, finding a treatment center that accepts your insurance, or is willing to work with you financially, may be beneficial.
 This can prevent the stress of trying to pay back any debt incurred through rehab so you can more easily focus on your recovery once leaving the treatment facility.

 Fortunately, for people living in or near the Austin, Texas area, Infinite Recovery provides in-depth, custom-tailored, individualized support while providing a financial means to attend treatment.
 Additionally, Infinite Recovery is in a network with major insurance companies and many smaller, more privately-owned companies.
 Furthermore, with Master’s level clinicians on staff and medical professionals on hand 24/7, you’ll have the peace of mind you need when entering rehab for your addiction.

 The time to seek help for your drug or alcohol addiction is now.
 Don’t delay seeking treatment out of fear of losing your job – avoiding seeking treatment can cause you to lose your job in the first place.
 Have a tough conversation with your employer.
 You may be pleasantly surprised when they encourage you to take the next steps to improve your well-being by walking on a path of sobriety.